mwlon/pcodec/README.md

 entropy-coded bin paired an exact offset into that bin.
 This nears the Shannon entropy of any smooth distribution very efficiently.

-These 3 steps cohesively capture the entropy of numerical data without waste.
+These 3 steps cohesively capture most entropy of numerical data without waste.

 In contrast, LZ compressors are only effective for patterns like repeating exact sequences of numbers.